dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 For probabilistic forecasts specified using the **-edeck** command line option, it identifies genesis events in the reference dataset.
 It applies user-specified configuration options to pair the forecast probabilities to the reference genesis events.
 These pairs are added to an Nx2 probabilistic contingency table.
 If the reference genesis event occurs within in the predicted time window, the pair is counted in the observation-yes column.
 Otherwise, it is added to the observation-no column.

+For each probabilistic warning area shapefile specified using the **-shape** command line option, it processes metadata from the corresponding database file.
+The database file is assumed to exist at exactly the same path as the shapefile, but with a ".dbf" suffix instead of ".shp".
+Note that only shapefiles exactly following NHC's "gtwo_areas_YYYYMMDDHHMM.shp" file naming convention and corresonding metadata conventions are supported.
+For each shapefile record, the database file defines up to three corresponding probability values.
+The first percentage is interpreted as the probability of genesis inside the defined shape within 48 hours.
+The second and, if provided, third percentages are interpreted as the 120-hour and 168-hour probabiltities, respectively.
+For each probability, the reference genesis events are searched for a match within the defined time window.
+These pairs are added to an Nx2 probabilistic contingency table.
+The probabilistic contingeny tables and statistics are computed and reported separately for each combination of hurricance basin and probability hour encountered in the input.
+Note that the filtering capability provided for the **-genesis** and **-edeck** options are not supported for the **-shape** option.

 Other considerations for interpreting the output of the TC-Gen tool involve the size of the contingency table output.
 The size of the contingency table will change depending on the number of matches.
 Additionally, the number of misses is based on the forecast duration and interval (specified in the configuration file).
 This change is due to the number of model opportunities to forecast the event, which is determined by the specified duration/interval.

 Care should be taken when interpreting the statistics for filtered data.
 In some cases, variables (e.g. storm name) are only available in either the forecast or reference datasets, rather than both.
 When filtering on a field that is only present in one dataset, the contingency table counts will be impacted.
 Similarly, the initialization field only impacts the model forecast data.
 If the valid time (which will impact the reference dataset) isn't also specified, the forecasts will be filtered and matched such that the number of misses will erroneously increase.
 See :numref:`tc-gen_practical_info` for more detail.